Claudia was livid.

 You might be saying that you’ve made requests in the past and they didn’t stick.

-While that certainly may be true, what’s also true is the way those requests were made make all the difference whether the other person listens or not.
+While that certainly may be true, what’s also true is the way those requests were made make all the difference whether the other person listens or not and is willing to talk about it.

 It may be that your bottom line is that if the other person doesn’t follow through on your boundary or refuses, it’s a deal breaker for you and you’re out of the relationship.